corda/corda/docs/source/api-flows.rst

         }
     }

-.. note:: Custom exceptions extending HospitalizeFlowException will be treated the same way when thrown.
+.. note:: Custom exceptions extending HospitalizeFlowException will be treated the same way, as described above, whenever thrown.

 ProgressTracker
 ---------------